Horticulture Expert banner

 4. Potential for pest and disease outbreaks.

-6. Market fluctuations can affect income.
+5. Market fluctuations affecting income.